RommelTJ/sql_and_postgresql_notes/Section31/Section31.md

 the same time.
 2. When working with other engineers, we need a really easy way to tie the structure of our database to our code.

+## Migration Files

+Schema Migration File:
+Code that describes a precise change to make to the database.
+They have an Apply (Up) and a Revert (Down) operation.